 How to Make a Lilac Bouquet

-- If possible, pick these pretty purple flowers off of your lilac shrubs first thing in the morning, before any heat gets to them.
+1. Cut directly from lilac shrubs in early morning, before any heat gets to them.

-- If possible, leave your lilacs in a cool, dark place for a couple hours to soak up as much water as possible before arranging.
-I love to pop mine into our refrigerator if there is room.
+3. Store lilacs in a cool, dark place for a couple hours to soak up as much water as possible before arranging.
+A refrigerator or cool basement work well.

 Common Lilac Questions